rickardlindberg/rickardlindberg.me/writing/agdpp-introduction/index.markdown

 ---
-title: 'DRAFT: Introducing Agile Game Development with Python and Pygame'
+title: Introducing Agile Game Development with Python and Pygame
-date: 2023-04-08
+date: 2023-04-09
-tags: agdpp,draft
+tags: agdpp
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 I recently started playing computer games with my son.
 That sparked an interest in me to create a game myself that we can play together.
 Mostly because I think